Size ranking: 32nd

 © Tartu Observatory Virtual Museum.

 Not only did Lacaille dismantle Argo Navis, he also relabelled its stars, since he was dissatisfied with Bayer’s arrangement.
 But he still used only one set of Greek letters for all three parts of Argo.
-As a result, Vela possesses no stars labelled Alpha or Beta, since these stars were allocated to the two brightest stars in Carina.
+As a result, Vela possesses no stars labelled Alpha or Beta, since these letters were allocated to the two brightest stars in Carina.
 Vela’s brightest star is Gamma Velorum, a second-magnitude double star.
-Delta and Kappa Velorum, along with Epsilon and Iota Carinae to the south in Carina, form a cruciform shape known as the False Cross, sometimes mistaken for the true Southern Cross.
+Delta and Kappa Velorum, along with Epsilon and Iota Carinae to the south in Carina, form a cruciform shape known as the False Cross; this is sometimes mistaken for the true Southern Cross, although it is larger and fainter than the real thing.

 Five stars in Vela formed the Chinese constellation Ji, representing a temple to Hou Ji, the god of cereals.
 Ji itself refers to millet, which was the main crop in ancient China.
 However, the exact stars involved are uncertain.